kyi193/Mobile-Flash-Cards/README.md

 NOTE: This app is compatible IOS and Android devices

-1. You will need to install the Expo app on your mobile device first to run Poker Bank.
+1. You will need to install the Expo app on your mobile device first to run Mobile Flash Cards.
 ```
 https://apps.apple.com/us/app/expo-client/id982107779
 ```